 AI Workout Planner

-AI workout planner app for strength training that stays editable.
+AI workout planner app for PPL, upper/lower, and custom strength splits.

-Quick answer: a useful AI workout planner app should give you a faster starting point without taking away control.
-Push/Pull suggests workouts from your split, goals, equipment, and recent training history, then lets you edit everything before you train.
+Quick answer: a useful AI workout planner app should build a real split fast, keep sets, reps, and rest editable, and still make the next workout obvious when your week gets messy.
+Push/Pull builds editable strength plans from your split, goals, equipment, and recent training history, then lets you adjust exercises, sets, rest, and progression before you train.

 That matters because most lifters do not need AI making every decision.
-They need help building a plan that fits a real week, then a clean way to log, repeat, and progress it.
+They need help building a push pull legs, upper/lower, or custom plan that fits a real week, then a clean way to log, repeat, and progress it.
+If the AI only spits out a generic session, it is closer to a workout generator than a real planner.

 Direct answer